wsrn829/DealerDashboardSalesAPI/README.md

         time.sleep(60)

 if __name__ == "__main__":
     poll()
 ```
 6. Schedule the task: Use Celery's periodic task feature to run the polling task every 60 seconds.
-In my Django settings.py file, add:
+In the Django settings.py file, add:
 ```
 from datetime import timedelta